BaptisteMartinet/airsoftseven-api/README.md

 - Club => Is an organisation creating Games on some Fields.
 - Field => Is a terrain where Games are played by Clubs.
-- Game => An airsoft game organised by a Club on a Field.
+- Event => An airsoft event/game organised by a Club on a Field.